Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

   }
 ```

-So far, we have our code as show below:
+So far, we have our code as shown below:

 ```js
 // SPDX-License-Identifier: MIT